Travel Blog Tomorrowland – Amsterdam to Paris via Belgium

 People from across the globe culminate in a phenomenal turnout to behold the most epic of performances and the most exceptional fireworks.

 The most eminent EDM artists will perform the best of electronic music across various stages.
-Globally celebrated DJs, producers and artists take-over with 15 marvellous stages of magic, with past decorations ranging from otherworldly looks from active volcanoes to explosive butterflies.
-From techno to minimal, all flavours of electronica are to be experienced, with a site design that feels like you have stepped into another world of countless possibilities.
-Tomorrowland is the unrivalled amalgamation of lavish stages with an equally unparalleled line of EDM events.
+Globally celebrated DJs, producers and artists take-over with 15 marvelous stages of magic, with past decorations ranging from otherworldly looks from active volcanoes to explosive butterflies.
+From techno to minimal, all flavors of electronics are to be experienced, with a site design that feels like you have stepped into another world of countless possibilities.
+Tomorrowland is the unrivaled amalgamation of lavish stages with an equally unparalleled line of EDM events.

 After the phenomenal Tomorrowland experience, it’s time to move onto Belgium’s fascinating capital Brussels – just an hour’s drive from Boom.
 Brussels epitomizes European culture and institutions, with an abundance of offerings for tourists.
 Undoubtedly famous for its chocolates and beers, there are numerous attractions to catch your fancy – almost 90 museums, exquisite recreational parks, architecture, bars and much so more.
 Without drawing comparisons to other more famous Belgian towns, Brussels presents enough must-visits to keep visitors engaged for a day or two.
+The number of things to do in Brussels is aplenty.
 Your list should definitely feature a visit to some of the world-class museums and art galleries, Atomium, and old town quarter to experience what remains of the old architecture.
+These are some of the best places to visit in Brussels.

-Post witnessing Gothic and Baroque splendour, don’t forget to sample Brussels’ famous Belgian chocolate: simply divine and more exquisitely varied than anywhere else on the planet.
+Post witnessing Gothic and Baroque splendor, don’t forget to sample Brussels’ famous Belgian chocolate: simply divine and more exquisitely varied than anywhere else on the planet.

 Shopping in Brussels is exceptional – Avenue Louise being one of the most iconic and popular.
-Beer in Belgium is taken very seriously; you will discover that each beer has a special glass in which it should be served in order to permit the right amount of oxygen to bring out the flavour of the beer to its best.
-As far as the food goes, you can try a lot of Belgian specialities.
-Just don’t miss out on the frites – a Belgian speciality on its own.
+Beer in Belgium is taken very seriously; you will discover that each beer has a special glass in which it should be served in order to permit the right amount of oxygen to bring out the flavor of the beer to its best.
+As far as the food goes, you can try a lot of Belgian specialties.
+Just don’t miss out on the frites – a Belgian specialty on its own.

 Anyone interested in medieval history will love visiting the city of Bruges in Belgium, 50 minutes’ drive from Ghent via E40.
 Most of the old world architecture of Bruges still stands and visitors can get a peek into what life would have been like in the bygone era.